summer5301/Transformer-based-Time-series-Prediction-on-Traffic-Data/README.md

----
-output:
-  md_document:
-    variant: markdown_github
-bibliography: Bibs.bib
----
-[@Taylor02012018]

 # Transformer-based-Time-series-Prediction-on-Traffic-Data
 This project explores whether the advantages of the ``self-attention mechanism" translate effectively to time series forecasting based on two transformer-based models, TimeSeriesTransformer and Autoformer, on a timer-series transportation dataset.

 # Data Source
 We fine-tune and validate two target models with a time-series traffic dataset.
-Our dataset is sourced from police-reported motor vehicle collisions in NYC since 1998 to 2025: https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Crashes/h9gi-nx95/about_data
+Our dataset is sourced from police-reported motor vehicle collisions in NYC since 1998 to 2025.
+[Motor-Vehicle-Collisions-Crashes data](https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Crashes/h9gi-nx95/about_data)

 One can download original data using Socrata API: